potarf/High-Energy-Lingo/README.md

 #####W
 * WIMP - Weakly Interacting Massive Particle
+* WYSIWYG - What You See Is What You Get

 #####X
 * XaaD - Service running on a host which uses Xaas